garrandall/popular-music-data/tracks/demons-and-angels-a-boogie-wit-da-hoodie-juice-wrld.md

 Tryna fuck the world, they can suck a dick, nigga (Real shit) Fuck telling stories, I'ma make one
 This is real life shit, niggas make one
-I dont care about none of y'all
+I don't care about none of y'all
 Need to go and get your money up (Ya dig?)